 On 19th November, the Museum, home to such famous artifacts as the Rosetta Stone and the Elgin Marbles, is hosting a whole day programme to advance next February's LGBT History month .

 The LGBT History Month website says smugly: The year 2010 will bring us The Equality Act with its greater legislative demands of schools and all public institutions thereby increasing the relevance of LGBT History Month.

 According to the website, the day will begin with a morning session in which local school pupils will learn about objects in the Museum with relevant LGBT themes .

-educational institution, pupils, students and service users can share in LGBT History Month .
-We are told that 12 practioners (sic) of the primary, secondary, and university sectors as well as members of a youth group, a singer who works in
+school, educational institution, pupils, students and service users can share in LGBT History Month .
+We are told that 12 practioners (sic) of the primary, secondary, and university sectors as well as members of a youth group, a singer who

 We are urging Christians to apply for tickets to any of the events.
 Make your protest felt inside the event, and when you are thrown out, join us in witnessing and leafleting outside!